TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.header.rst

 The remaining text in this section is the original documentation of the module.

 :rfc:`2822` is the base standard that describes the format of email messages.
-It derives from the older :rfc:`822` standard which came into widespread use at a time when most email was composed of ASCII characters only.  :rfc:`2822` is a specification written assuming email contains only 7-bit ASCII characters.
+It derives kutoka the older :rfc:`822` standard which came into widespread use at a time when most email was composed of ASCII characters only.  :rfc:`2822` is a specification written assuming email contains only 7-bit ASCII characters.